 With 2017 behind us and 360 new, beautiful days ahead, we wanted to take the time to refocus on our health and well-being.
 Here at Branch Basics, we believe that having a healthy home is foundational to overall health.

 Often we find that even after making changes to your diet and exercising more, there may be a missing link in your health efforts…and it’s usually lingering within your home.
 Overwhelming scientific evidence indicates that the air within our homes is polluted and that illness caused by exposure to these pollutants is a serious threat to our health.
-In fact, studies from around the world are directly linking exposure to harmful chemicals in our food, homes and workplaces to the exponential rise of degenerative disease in our country.
+In fact, scientific studies from around the world are directly linking the exponential rise of degenerative disease in our country to exposure to harmful chemicals in our air, workplaces, water, food, and homes.
 A home free of toxins enables our body to use its energy for rejuvenation and healing instead of detoxifying harmful chemicals.
 Removing this immune stress gives us the power – and literally the breathing room – to maintain health or to recover and heal.

 We’re so passionate about helping you create a healthy home because it was the transforming power of pure that Allison and Kelly both experienced after spending a summer under Marilee’s care.
 After living in a healthy home and eating real food – that is what drove and motivated them both to shift careers.
 Our story didn’t start with a cleaning product, but rather at the end of an exasperated journey to find healing.

 We totally get how change can feel overwhelming.
 So we are taking out the guesswork with a step-by-step protocol for creating a healthy home.
 Start the new year with this first call to action in our #NewYearHomeCleanse, which can be accomplished in three easy steps.
 We invite you to join us starting Monday, January 8th for three days to start the creation of your own healthy home.